A Few Good Men: Plot

-However, under cross-examination, Downey admits he was not present when Dawson received the supposed "code red" order.
-Ashamed that he failed to protect a Marine under his command and unwilling to testify against Jessep, his longtime friend, Markinson commits suicide before he can testify.
-Without Markinson's testimony, Kaffee believes the case is lost.
-Returning home, a drunken Kaffee laments he fought the case, risking long sentences for Dawson and Downey, instead of accepting a lenient deal.
-Galloway encourages Kaffee to call Jessep as a witness, despite risking court-martial for challenging a high-ranking officer without evidence.
+Under cross-examination, Downey admits he was not present when Kendrick gave the supposed "code red" order, so he cannot verify Dawson's account.
+Ashamed that he failed to protect Santiago and unwilling to testify against Jessep, Markinson commits suicide.
+Kaffee laments the loss of Markinson's testimony and his decision to risk long sentences for Dawson and Downey.
+Co-counsel Lieutenant (junior grade) Sam Weinberg recommends not calling Jessep as a witness but Galloway encourages Kaffee to put him on the stand, despite the possibility of a court-martial if he challenges a high-ranking officer without evidence.
+After Weinberg and Galloway leave, Kaffee has an epiphany while looking into his closet.
+He runs outside to tell them he will call Jessep as a witness.

-At the Washington Navy Yard court, Jessep spars with Kaffee's questioning, but is unnerved when Kaffee―springing a trap―points out an inconsistency in his testimony that Guantanamo marines would never disobey an order to "not touch Santiago" yet he ordered Santiago off the base fearing for Santiago's safety.
-Kaffee also questions Jessep's claim that Santiago was to be put on the first flight home.
-Upon further questioning and frustrated by Kaffee's attitude, Jessep extols the military's — and his own — importance to national security, exclaiming, "You can't handle the truth!"
-Challenging Jessep's indignation, Kaffee pointedly asks if Jessep ordered the "code red", to which Jessep admits.
-Attempting to leave the courtroom, Jessep is arrested before he can do so, and tries assaulting Kaffee.
-He is restrained and subsequently leaves.
+In court, Jessep is unnerved when Kaffee points out an inconsistency in his testimony – that Guantanamo marines would never disobey his order to "not touch Santiago" yet he planned to move Santiago off the base because he feared for Santiago's safety.
+Kaffee also questions Jessep's claim that Santiago was to be put on a flight to the US because of Kaffee's realization that the uniforms and personal effects in Santiago's wall locker were not packed on the night he died despite Santiago supposedly being scheduled to depart at six o'clock in the morning.
+Frustrated by the exposure of his lies and the intensity of Kaffee's questions, Jessep extols the military's – and his – importance to national security, angrily exclaiming, "You can't handle the truth!"
+Kaffee pointedly asks if Jessep ordered the "code red", which Jessep heatedly admits.
+Jessep is arrested, then tries to assault Kaffee.
+He is restrained by military police and is read his rights.

-Dawson and Downey are cleared of the murder and conspiracy charges but are convicted of "conduct unbecoming" and will be dishonorably discharged.
-Downey does not understand what they did wrong; Dawson says that they failed to defend those who are unable to fight for themselves.
-Kaffee tells Dawson that it is not necessary to wear a patch on one's arm to have honor.
-Dawson acknowledges Kaffee as an officer by rendering a salute.
-Kaffee and Ross exchange pleasantries before Ross departs to arrest Kendrick.
+Dawson and Downey are cleared of murder and conspiracy but convicted of "conduct unbecoming" and will be dishonorably discharged.
+Downey does not understand what they did wrong; Dawson says they failed to defend those who were unable to fight for themselves.
+Kaffee tells Dawson it is not necessary to wear rank insignia on one's arm to have honor.
+Dawson demonstrates newfound respect for Kaffee and acknowledges his status as an officer by rendering a salute.
+Kaffee and Ross exchange pleasantries before Ross departs to arrest Kendrick for perjury and conspiracy.